brianr482/nobel-prizes-list/README.md

 > Candidate: Brian Ramirez

 ## How to run the app
+First, you need to create a `.env` file in the root of the project based on the `.env.development` file.
+Set the corresponding values for the environment variables.
-Run the following command `yarn start`.
+Then, run the following command `yarn start`.
 It runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## How to run tests